rob329/tumblr_feed2/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I would want to extend the app to include the description/story to go with the images.
-2. Implment a way to review and favorite an image.
+2. Implement a way to review and favorite an image.

 ## Video Walkthrough